GOTAM672/GSoC-Gnome-Proposal/README.md

 alike.
 I have gained a deep understanding of the value of open-source software and the importance of collaborating with others to improve it.
 Also, open-source contribution teaches not only to develop software but also an attitude to play an active role in improving the world.

+<b>Please include links to your code contributions which have already been
+merged, or to Gitlab merge requests for the issues you fixed for the project ofyour proposal or any other GNOME projects.
+This demonstrates your willingness to learn and familiarity with development workflow.</b>
+My contributions to GNOME Settings(gnome-control-center) so far are described below:
+- Updated Hotspot Dialog: [MR 1622](https://gitlab.gnome.org/GNOME/gnome-control-center/-/merge_requests/1622) [Merged]